 - Inspect the medicine in the Window.
 The medicine should be a clear light yellow or orange solution. - Do not use if the medicine is cloudy or you see particles. - It is normal to see air bubbles.

-- Do not recap the injector as this may damage
+- Pull Bottom Cap off to remove it and throw it away. - Do not recap the injector as this may damage the needle. - · Avoid touching the Gray Needle Guard. - Use the injector right away.

-- the needle.

-- Avoid touching the Gray Needle Guard.

-- Use the injector right away.

 5. Inject